To get in contact

 By phone: 07795 071446.
 Please leave a message on the mobile if you can’t reach me directly.
 I will return your call.

-By Post: Bresser Photography, Drudgeon Way, Dartford, Kent, DA2 8BJ
+By Post: Pete Bresser, Bresser Photography, Drudgeon Way, Dartford, Kent, DA2 8BJ

-Via Facebook: Message us here: Bresserphotos on Facebook
+Via Facebook: Message me here: Bresserphotos on Facebook

 By carrier pigeon: Sorry; all our pigeons are out at the moment! 🙂